-Maximize your tax savings by participating in a health care or day care flexible spending account (FSA).
-You can contribute up to \$2,500 per year for the health care FSA and up to \$5,000 per year for the dependent care FSA on a pre-tax basis.
+Maximize your tax savings by participating in a health care or dependent care flexible spending account (FSA).
+FSAs are employer-sponsored plans authorized by the IRS that allow you to set aside money from your paycheck on a "pre-tax" basis to pay for health care and dependent care expenses.
 Any money left in the account at the end of the year is forfeited.
 The IRS calls this the "use it or lose it" rule.